kekema/apex-condition-builder/README.md

 undo(): reverts the changes to last set undo point<br>
 setUndoPoint(): set undo point as used by undo()<br>

+The LIB4X_CONDITION package supports 2 functions: build and evaluate.
+For more info, see the package inline documentation.

 <hr>

 This software uses:<br>